On The Statistical Limits of Self-Improving Agents: Conclusion

 \section{Conclusion}

 We have established a sharp learnability boundary for self-modifying agents: distribution-free PAC guarantees are preserved if and only if the policy-reachable hypothesis family has uniformly bounded capacity.
-This result unifies representational, architectural, algorithmic, metacognitive, and substrate modifications under a single criterion—the supremum VC dimension of states reachable under the agent's utility function.
+This result unifies representational, architectural, algorithmic, metacognitive, and substrate modifications under a single criterion: the supremum VC dimension of states reachable under the agent's utility function.
 The Two-Gate policy provides a computable guardrail that enforces this boundary through validation margins and capacity caps, yielding oracle inequalities at standard VC rates.
 Our framework reveals that seemingly rational self-modifications can irreversibly destroy learnability when capacity grows without bound, even as they improve immediate performance.
-As AI systems gain the capability to rewrite their own learning mechanisms, the choice is between principled capacity-aware self-improvement that preserves generalization guarantees, or unconstrained optimization that enters a regime where no learning theory can provide safety assurances.
-The path to safe open-ended autonomy requires recognizing that self-modification is not a bug to eliminate, but a capability to control—and capacity bounds are the control mechanism that learning theory provides.
+As AI systems gain the capability to rewrite their own learning mechanisms, the choice is between principled capacity-aware self-improvement that preserves generalization guarantees, and unconstrained optimization that enters a regime where learning theory provides no safety assurances.

 \aistatstitle{Appendix}